 The CaptainCon painting competition is open to all entries regardless of manufacturer or game system so long as they meet the entry criteria for the category they’re submitted into.
 We intend to showcase the best artistry of the tabletop gaming hobby and the artists that create it at CaptainCon.
-With apologies to our 3rd place Unit and 2nd place Monster/Vehicle winners that were picked up before photography could take place, here are the 2020 winners for your viewing enjoyment.

 - All entries must have been painted by the person entering the piece(s) in the competition and not by a third party.

 - Entries may not have placed at “honorable mention” or above in any previous publicized contest nor published in any commercial media.

 - Complete re-paints of models from pre-painted lines are acceptable, we’ll take your super-detailed X-Wing entries so long as you painted them.